Compassionate Senior Home Care in Vero Beach, FL

 Home care is paid for by a variety of sources.
 Benefits and requirements vary greatly, however.
 Major home care payment sources include:

-- Patient/private pay – Home care agencies services can be personally paid.
+- Patient/private pay – Home care agency’s services can be personally paid for.
 The scope of services and the charges are negotiated between the patient/family and the agency.
-For those whose resources do not cover home care, some home care agencies offer a sliding-scale fee schedule so that a family need only pay what it can afford.
+For those whose resources do not cover home care, some home care agencies offer a sliding-scale fee schedule so that a family need only pay what they can afford.

 - $120 – Median daily cost for aide or companion services.